Skip to content

 Lucky Winner

-The winner picked selected and rewarded for the months of June-July 2013 was Sahadevan from UTi who walked away with gift vouchers worth AED 200 from Carrefour, presented by Fida Asghar, Team Manager, NVOCC, CSS Dubai.
+The winner picked selected and rewarded for the months of July-August 2013 was Mohammed Zubair-Time World Freight LLC who walked away with gift vouchers worth AED 200 from Carrefour, presented by Fida Asghar, Team Manager, NVOCC, CSS Dubai.

 Chairman’s Message